FeatureBaseDB/featurebase/docs/getting-started.md

 #### Using Go

-Pilosa supports the two most recent versions of Go.
+Pilosa follows the Go policy of supporting the two most recent major versions of Go.

 ##### Create the Environment